The autoregressive neural network architecture of the Boltzmann distribution of pairwise interacting spins systems: Autoregressive architecture of the Boltzmann distribution of pairwise interacting systems

-is the variational free energy of the system.
-The Kullback-Leibler divergence is always larger or equal to zero, so the variational free energy $F[Q^{\theta}]$ is always an upper bound of the free energy of the system $F[P_{B}]$ \cite{Wu2019}.
-Minimizing the KL divergence with respect to the parameters of the ARNN is equivalent to minimizing the variational free energy $F[Q^{\theta}]$.
-The computation of $F[Q^{\theta}]$ and their derivatives with respect to the ARNN's parameters involve a summation over all the configurations of the systems, that grows exponentially with the system's size, making it unfeasible after a few numbers of parameters.
+Minimizing the variational free energy $F[Q^{\theta}]$ with respect to the parameters of the ARNN is equivalent to minimizing Kullback-Leibler divergence with the Boltzmann distribution as the target \cite{Wu2019}.
+The computation of $F[Q^{\theta}]$ and their derivatives with respect to the ARNN's parameters involve a summation over all the configurations of the systems, that grows exponentially with the system's size, making it unfeasible after a few spins.
 In practice, they are estimated summing over a subset of configurations sampled directly from the ARNN thanks to the ancestral sampling procedure\cite{Wu2019}.
-Usually, an annealing procedure is applied, starting at a high temperature and slowly decreasing it.
-Apart from the minimization procedure, the choice of the architecture of the neural networks is crucial to obtain a good approximation of the Boltzmann distribution.
+Besides the minimization procedure, the choice of the architecture of the neural networks is crucial to obtain a good approximation of the Boltzmann distribution.
+In the following, I will derive an exact ARNN architecture of the Boltzmann distribution of pairwise-interacting spins.